-More information regarding the MAAA’s insurance coverage, various insurance scenarios and what is covered can be found here: MAAA Insurance Support Page
+More information regarding the MAAA’s insurance coverage, various insurance scenarios and what is covered can be found on the MAAA Insurance Support page.

 To be covered by the club’s and MAAA’s insurance you must follow all club rules, local, state and national laws, by-laws and guidelines which pertain to your flying location.
 You must also have permission from the location’s owner or someone normally in charge of that location to fly there.
 Permission can be verbal but if a claim is likely or to be challenged or you should seek written permission.

 By becoming a member and paying your membership fees, a portion of those fees are paid to the MAAA to pay for your yearly insurance.

 In reality we already comply with these guidelines and laws in the way we fly and organise our events, basic safety, common sense and permission to fly is all you need to be covered by insurance while you fly.